-- Determine Normal Living Conditions Ideal interior environmental conditions vary from region to region and job site to job site.
+Determine Normal Living Conditions - Ideal interior environmental conditions vary from region to region and job site to job site.
 It is the installer's responsibility to know what the "ideal" climate conditions are and customize the acclimation of the floor around those conditions.
-For a general view of moisture content averages by region, see the map below. - Control Home Conditions Accordingly Acclimation should occur at normal living conditions.
+For a general view of moisture content averages by region, see the map below.

+Control Home Conditions Accordingly - Acclimation should occur at normal living conditions.
 Before opening the cartons, the indoor environment should reflect the room temperature and relative humidity levels expected to be present before, during, and most importantly, after installation.
 Operate temperature / humidity control systems as normal.
 Allow normal ventilation through rooms.

-For Meritage Engineered Hardwood Flooring: CALI recommends simply opening the ends of each box and breaking the shrinkwrap covering the flooring planks.
+For Hardwood Barrel and Whiskey & Wine Flooring: CALI recommends simply opening the ends of each box and breaking the shrinkwrap covering the flooring planks.
+It is best to keep planks in the boxes until they are ready to be installed to avoid bowing.

-- Acceptable Areas for Acclimation Acclimate the flooring as close to the center of the installation area as possible.
+Acceptable Areas for Acclimation - Acclimate the flooring as close to the center of the installation area as possible.
 Do not store flooring next to outside walls, in direct sunlight, near air vents or under conditions that don't reflect the normal home environment.
-Garages, and exterior patios, for example, are not acceptable areas to store wood flooring during acclimation. - Determine Appropriate Acclimation Time Frame - CALI engineered hardwood flooring should be allowed to acclimate on the job site for 72 hours.
+Garages, and exterior patios, for example, are not acceptable areas to store wood flooring during acclimation.

+Determine Appropriate Acclimation Time Frame - CALI Engineered flooring should be allowed to acclimate on the job site for 72 hours.